tsqllint/tsqllint/README.md

 # lint a single file
 $ tsqllint test.sql

-# lint a list of files and directories (must be seperated by comma and enclosed in quotes)
-$ tsqllint "test_one.sql, test_two.sql, c:\database_scripts"

 # lint all files in a directory
-$ tsqllint "c:\database_scripts"
+$ tsqllint c:\database_scripts

-# display usage hints
+# lint a list of files and directories, paths with whitespace must be enclosed in quotes
-$ tsqllint --help
+$ tsqllint file_one.sql file_two.sql "c:\database scripts"

 # print path to .tsqllintrc config file
 $ tsqllint --print